AnaZonia/moon_notes/Historical Ecology.md

 [Observations on the Nature and Culture of Environmental History - McNeill - 2003 - History and Theory - Wiley Online Library (mcgill.ca)](https://onlinelibrary-wiley-com.proxy3.library.mcgill.ca/doi/full/10.1046/j.1468-2303.2003.00255.x)

 Soil history - can they carbon date things?

+With broadaxe and firebrand
+Warren Dean

+Ecological Imperialism
+Alfred Cosby